Transport and dispersion of active particles in periodic porous media: Introduction

-While the effective transport of passive tracers in porous media flows has been analyzed minutely in the past, the case of active particles remains largely unexplored.\ In free space, a microswimmer with constant speed $v_0$ and translational and rotational diffusivities $d_t$ and $d_r$ performs a spatial random walk with long-time dispersivity {$\overline{D}=d_t+v_0^2/2nd_r$} in $n$ dimensions \cite{berg1993random}.\ In a porous matrix and without flow, this \textit{active} dispersion should intuitively be reduced, not only by geometric obstruction but also by the tendency of microswimmers to accumulate at boundaries \cite{ezhilan2015channel,ezhilan2015b,yan2015boundary}.\ Trapping near obstacles is indeed seen in experiments \cite{takagi2014hydrodynamic} and is thought to be enhanced by hydrodynamic interactions \cite{spagnolie2015geometric}.\ When an external flow is applied, the coupling of particle orientations with the fluid shear further complicates transport. {First, diffusion and swimming across streamlines alter long-time spreading by the classic phenomenon of \textit{shear-induced} Taylor dispersion \cite{taylor1953dispersion,aris1956dispersion}}.\ Secondly, the rotation of particles in the strong shear near boundaries is expected to result in their alignment against the flow \cite{altshuler2013flow,creppy2018motility}, possibly leading to a net reduction in mean transport by an effect similar to upstream swimming in pressure-driven flows \cite{kaya2012upstream,ezhilan2015channel}.\ The situation is yet more complex in the presence of asymmetric obstacles, where the gliding of microswimmers along curved boundaries can drive a net migration even in quiescent conditions \cite{galajda2007wall,yariv2014,wykes2017guiding,tong2017directed}.
+When an external flow is applied, the coupling of particle orientations with the fluid shear further complicates transport.\ First, diffusion and swimming across streamlines alter long-time spreading by the classic phenomenon of \textit{shear-induced dispersion}.
+This dispersion mechanism, first analyzed by Taylor \cite{taylor1953dispersion} and Aris \cite{aris1956dispersion} in the context of passive tracers in pressure-driven pipe flow, results from the random sampling of fluid velocities by the particles as they stochastically travel across velocity gradients, causing them to disperse in the streamwise direction.
+Secondly, the rotation of particles in the strong shear near boundaries is expected to result in their alignment against the flow \cite{altshuler2013flow,creppy2018motility}, possibly leading to a net reduction in mean transport by an effect similar to upstream swimming in pressure-driven flows \cite{kaya2012upstream,ezhilan2015channel}.
+Recent experiments on \textit{Escherichia coli} in random post arrays seem to support this hypothesis \cite{creppy2018motility}.\ The situation is yet more complex in the presence of asymmetric obstacles, where the gliding of microswimmers along curved boundaries can drive a net migration even in quiescent conditions \cite{galajda2007wall,yariv2014,wykes2017guiding,tong2017directed}.